CatastrophiClam/Poker_Simulator/src/data/README.md

 - Each data store stores one particular metric we want to measure and provides methods to log and recall those metrics
 - This way we can easily and declaratively choose which metrics we want to keep track of each session

+### Filters
+We want a way to dynamically filter our data sets.
+At a high level, every one of our data stores should be able to take in Filter objects.
+They should then store data in a way such that we can get accurate sets of data from different combinations of filters.
+Note that our accumulative data wouldn't be able to do combinations of filters though.

+Each filter should take in a roundRecord and decide if it passes the filter or not.
+Its str method should return a description of itself.
+The filters split our data records into segments.

 ## Notable Statistics
 - Voluntarily put money in pot (VPIP)% of all hands - how loose-tight player is